For founders

 • News manager.
 Unless your product is niche content, the news scout pipeline is for someone else.
 Skip.

-The point isn't that you use every feature — it's that the features you do use are integrated.
+The point isn't that you use every feature.
+It's that the features you do use are integrated.
 The brand-switcher in the sidebar is the same one whether you're editing a blog post or describing a controller.

 What you replace